 Pattern: Give the LLM Agency

-An Agent in its simplest form is nothing more than a loop that facilitates a dialog with a language model that allows it to execute tools.
-More advanced Agents track context size, embed custom system prompts, provide different modes, let you choose the language model and do advanced context management.
-The Agent is the engine of augmented work.
+An agent in its simplest form is nothing more than a loop that facilitates a dialog with a language model that allows it to execute tools.
+More advanced agents track context size, embed custom system prompts, provide different modes, let you choose the language model and do advanced context management.
+The agent is the engine of augmented work.

 🧠 To Augment Oneself